Michaela Barnett is not fighting for corporate interests, the political establishment, or personal gain.

-Michaela is fighting for East Tennessee.
+Michaela is standing up for East Tennessee.

 A life of service and action